- 1. Google Grow My Shopify Store

 Let’s keep going.

-Another crucial element to increasing your Average Order Value (and therefore revenue) is making product recommendations on the checkout page.
+Another crucial element to increase your Average Order Value (and therefore revenue) is making product recommendations on the checkout page.

 The trick is to make the right recommendations and make them discreetly.

 Think of these recommendation feeds like the shelves right in front of the cash register in grocery stores.